department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/navy-coast-guard-ships-vietnam.md

 ### If you have an illness that’s not on the list of Agent Orange‒related illnesses, but you believe was caused by Agent Orange

 **You’ll need to:**
-- Provide scientific and medical evidence that the condition is related to exposure to Agent Orange, **or** - Show that the problem started during—or got worse because of—your military service
+- Provide scientific and medical evidence that the condition is related to exposure to Agent Orange, **or** <br>
+- Show that the problem started during—or got worse because of—your military service

 Scientific proof may include an article from a medical journal or a published research study.

 <ul class="usa-accordion-bordered">
   <li>
     <button class="usa-accordion-button"
-      aria-expanded="true"
+      aria-expanded="false"
       aria-controls="evidence-2">
       View the evidence requirements
     </button>